OmniDocLayout: Towards Diverse Document Layout Generation via Coarse-to-Fine LLM Learning

-In this section, we perform ablation studies on the number of parameters and the two stages of the Coarse-to-Fine framework, conducted in the most challenging newspaper domain.
+In this section, we perform ablation studies on the number of parameters and the two stages of our Coarse-to-Fine learning paradigm, conducted in the most challenging newspaper domain.
 The results are shown in Table~\ref{tab:combined_ablation}.
 We observe that: (1) For model size, the overall differences are marginal.
 The 3B model achieves slightly lower \textit{Alignment} scores, but its \textit{FID} increases in most tasks.
-For instance, in the C+S$\rightarrow$P task the 3B model yields an \textit{FID} that is 2.79$\times$ higher than that of the 0.5B model.
-This phenomenon is likely due to the inherent volatility of \textit{FID} when evaluated on limited test samples.
-(2) For \emph{Coarse-to-Fine learning paradigm}, coarse-grained learning brings substantial gains in organizing and perceiving the overall layout, as evidenced by a sharp reduction in \textit{Overlap}.
-Fine-grained adaptation further enhances the model’s ability to output diverse and detailed element labels across document types, enabling more sophisticated layout generation.
+This phenomenon is likely due to two main factors.
+First, as reported in LGGPT, larger LLMs may suffer from insufficient optimization across all parameters or even overfitting, leading to degraded performance.
+As a result, layout generation \textbf{does not strictly follow the conventional scaling law} observed in other domains.
+Second, the inherent volatility of \textit{FID} when evaluated on limited test samples makes the metric unstable and sensitive to minor distributional variations, which may also explain the occasional large FID outliers observed in the Refinement task.
+(2) For learning paradigm, two stages are clearly effective.
+Coarse-grained learning alone strongly improves global layout organization, as shown by the sharp drop in \textit{Overlap}.
+Although its \textit{FID} is worse because it does not match the target domain, it achieves much better alignment and especially lower overlap than the fine-only setting, indicating that coarse-grained pre-training enforces fundamental aesthetic rules.
+With this foundation, fine-grained adaptation further enriches element-level detail.
+As a result, the full \textit{Coarse~+~Fine} strategy consistently outperforms both coarse-only and fine-only variants.
 Notably, multiple zero scores in \textit{mIoU} are attributed to its definition: it requires exact label-level matches, which are often absent in complex multi-element layout generation, particularly in U-Cond and Completion tasks.